dlbewley/dlbewley.github.io/_posts/2018-11-21-OpenStack-Heat-Orchestration-Templates-Howto-Part-1.md

   ...
 {% endraw %}{% endhighlight %}

-The `[heat_template_version](https://docs.openstack.org/heat/latest/template_guide/hot_spec.html#heat-template-version)` specifies the features expected to be supported by the template to follow.
+The [heat_template_version](https://docs.openstack.org/heat/latest/template_guide/hot_spec.html#heat-template-version) specifies the features expected to be supported by the template to follow.
 You may see dated versions, but since Newton the release name is supported.
 I would use that if the template is not going to be used on a cloud older than that.

-The `[parameters](https://docs.openstack.org/heat/latest/template_guide/hot_spec.html#parameters-section)` section identifies any variables that will be used later in the template.
+The [parameters](https://docs.openstack.org/heat/latest/template_guide/hot_spec.html#parameters-section) section identifies any variables that will be used later in the template.
 This is where a place holder for a server name, or the flavor to use would be defined.
 Parameters can have a default value and miscellaneous constraints applied for validation.

-Objects like a server instance are known as `[resources](https://docs.openstack.org/heat/latest/template_guide/hot_spec.html#resources-section)`.
+Objects like a server instance are known as [resources](https://docs.openstack.org/heat/latest/template_guide/hot_spec.html#resources-section).
 Anything that the template will create or instantiate will be listed in the `resources` section and will be informed by the `parameters` section.

 Once a template has been "launched" or fed to OpenStack it will create what is called a `stack` of all the resources requested.
 There are likely some obvious questions you want to ask about a stack like: _"What is the name of the server I just created?"_ or _"What is the IP of my server?"_.
 The `outputs` section makes it easy to expose that information.

 # Simple Example Template

 Here is a template that will create a server and attach it to a network, but it assumes that a network exists.

-Even simple things can actually be somewhat complicated in OpenStack, let's pretend a network called _"private"_ already exists.
+In my case I already have a network named `provider192`.

 {% highlight yaml %}{% raw %}
 # file: example-1.yaml